How will Brexit affect your consumer rights?

 Delivery of goods

-The Consumer Rights Act, which came into force on 1 October 2015, says that the retailer is responsible for the condition of the goods until the goods are received by the consumer, or by someone else they have nominated to receive them on their behalf like a neighbour.
+The Consumer Rights Act, which came into force on 1 October 2015, says the retailer is responsible for the condition of the goods until the goods are received by you, or by someone else you have nominated to receive them on your behalf such as a neighbour.

 This means that the retailer is liable for the services provided by the couriers it employs - the delivery firm is not liable.

-There is a default delivery period of 30 days during which the retailer needs to deliver unless a longer period has been agreed.
+There is a default delivery period of 30 days during which the retailer needs to deliver the goods to you unless a longer period has been agreed.

-If your delivery is later than agreed and it was essential that it was delivered on time, then you have the right to terminate the purchase and get a full refund.
+If your delivery is later than agreed and it was essential that it was delivered on time, then you have the right to cancel the purchase and get a full refund.

 If the delivery isn’t time essential but another reasonable delivery time can’t be agreed, you’re also within your right to cancel the order for a full refund.